btmxh/nrs/specification.md

 ### Score Hierarchy

 1. NRS Score: total score, with everything taken into account (as far as NRS can handle).
-It is calculated by taking the sum of all subscores.
+It is calculated by taking the sum of all subscores, then added with the relation score.

 2. Subscores: